 Educated in Italy where she lives and works as a photographer.

 Her approach to photography and its development was almost entirely self-taught.

 She has lived her childhood in an artistic environment.

 Her father was a composer, music and art have always been a very important part of her life.
 She has chosen the camera as my main artistic expression since 2012.

 Photographing has become an imperative language.

-Diploma from Roberto Rossellini's Institute in cinematography and television; Degree in Architectural Science at Sapienza University of Rome.
+Diploma from Roberto Rossellini's Institute in cinematography; Degree in Architectural Science at Sapienza University of Rome.
 Master of International Cooperation in Barcelona.
-After his studies he moves to Egypt collaborating with an NGO and then to New York where he is currently freelancing as a photographer.
-Among the others, his photos have been published on Repubblica, Il Post and Il Manifesto.
+After his studies he moves to Egypt collaborating with an NGO and then to New York where he currently lives and works.

 Seeking a way out of his deep and long depression, Sunyé familiarises himself with the theme of trauma.
 He learns that early childhood trauma is burried deep in our subconsious yet defines our present.
 In a sense, we thus become prisoners of our past.